cinchrb/cinch/docs/common_tasks.md

 # Checking if a user is online

 Cinch by itself tries to keep track of the online state of users.
-Whenever it sees someone speak, change his nick or be in a channel the bot is also in, it'll set the user to being online.
+Whenever it sees someone speak, change their nick or be in a channel the bot is also in, it'll set the user to being online.
 And when a user quits, gets killed or cannot be whoised/contacted, its state will be set to offline.